arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cloud-setup/cloud-setup.md

 ![Update Board](./assets/updateDevice.png)

-If all the previous steps were done successfully you should be greeted by a prompt telling you that you can now use the board with the IoT Cloud.
+After completing the steps in the popup you should be greeted by a prompt telling you that you can now use the board with the IoT Cloud.

 ![Finish set up](./assets/finishSetUp.png)